exercism/java/docs/INSTALLATION.md

 2. Change to the directory containing the exercise: `cd ~/exercism/java/
    <exercise>` (by default things will end up in `~/exercism`).

-3. Let Gradle prepare things for Eclipse: gradle eclipse.
+3. Let Gradle prepare things for Eclipse: `gradle eclipse`.

 4. Start Eclipse.